 About Me

-Hey, I’m Robert 👋 I’m 17 and currently studying ICT Systems Support at Achievement
+Hi, I’m Robert 👋 I’m 17 and currently studying ICT Systems Support at Achievement Training.
+Some people know me online as Astro.
+My main interests are infrastructure and networking, with web development as a long-standing hobby alongside it.

 Qualifications & Certifications